Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Method

 where

 in which $\lambda_{gk}$ is the Poisson rate parameter and $\phi_k$ is the probability of always (or perfect) zero.
-By assuming independence across cells, the observed-data log-likelihood based on all cells is given by:
+By assuming independence across subjects, the observed-data log-likelihood based on all subjects is given by:

 The goal is to find the parameter estimates that maximize $\ell(\boldsymbol{\theta}\,|\,\boldsymbol{y})$ in \eqref{obs_ZI1}, but we cannot do it analytically with a closed formula.
 To tackle this problem, we develop an EM algorithm to iteratively find the parameter estimates.
 To obtain these estimates using the EM framework, we consider the true latent cluster assignments $Z_{nk}$ for $n=1,\dots,N$ and $k=1,\dots,K$ as in (\ref{Z_nk}).
 In addition, we introduce another set of hidden variables $\boldsymbol{U}=\{U_{11},\ldots,U_{NG}\}$, where each $U_{ng}$, for $n=1,\ldots,N$ and $g=1,\ldots,G$, is defined as follows: